Arithmetic Properties modulo powers of $2$ and $3$ for Overpartition $k$-Tuples with Odd Parts: Introduction

 where Throughout the paper, we will use the notation $f_{k} := (q^k;q^k)_{\infty}$.

 The arithmetic properties of partitions have been studied for a long time and several beautiful congruences satisfied by the partition function have been found.
 This avenue of study has also trickled down to other classes of partitions.
-For instance, a widely studied class of partitions are the overpartitions.
+For instance, a widely studied class of partitions are the overpartitions, first introduced by Corteel and Lovejoy \cite{CorteelLovejoy}.
 An overpartition of a nonnegative integer $n$ is a non-increasing sequence of natural numbers whose sum is $n$, and where the first occurrence (or equivalently, the last occurrence) of a number may be overlined.
 The eight overpartitions of 3 are The number of overpartitions of $n$ is denoted by $\op(n)$ and its generating function is given by

 Generalizing the idea of overpartitions, we can define an overpartition $k$-tuple, as was done by Keister, Sellers and Vary \cite{KeisterSellersVary}.
-An overpartition $k$-tuple of $n$ is a $k$-tuple of overpartitions $(\pi_1, \pi_2, \ldots, \pi_k)$ such that the sum of the parts of $\pi_i$'s equal $n$.
+An overpartition $k$-tuple of $n$ is a $k$-tuple of overpartitions $(\pi_1, \pi_2, \ldots, \pi_k)$ such that the sum of the parts of the partitions $\pi_i$'s equal $n$.
 The generating function for the number of overpartition $k$-tuples of $n$, denoted by $\op_k(n)$ is given by

-If we restrict all our parts in such an overpartition $k$-tuple to be even, then we have an overpartition $k$-tuple $(\xi_1, \xi_2, \ldots, \xi_k)$ of $n$ where all parts of $\xi_i$'s are odd.
+If we restrict all our parts in such an overpartition $k$-tuple to be odd, then we have an overpartition $k$-tuple $(\xi_1, \xi_2, \ldots, \xi_k)$ of $n$ where all parts of the partitions $\xi_i$'s are odd.
 The generating function for the number of overpartition $k$-tuples of $n$ with odd parts, denoted by $\opt_k(n)$ is given by

 The study of the arithmetic properties of the case $k=1$ was initiated by Hirschhorn and Sellers \cite{HSellers}, which led to a lot of follow-up work by other mathematicians (See, for example, \cite{zchen}, \cite{zMerca}).
 The case $k=2$ has also been studied, the interested reader can look at the work of Lin \cite{Lin} for some representative work.
 Kim \cite{zBkim} further studied the case using the theory of modular forms.
 The case $k=3$ here corresponds to overpartition tuples with odd parts, which were very recently studied by Drema and N. Saikia \cite{DremaSaikia} and M. P. Saikia, Sarma and Sellers \cite{SSS}.